lybird300/lybird300.github.io/_posts/2015-6-26-work-with-cluster.md

 echo PBS_JOBNAME is live…               #Print to STDOUT (really, the file declared above) the job is live… sleep 30                                #Sleep for 30 seconds, then exit.
 </code></pre>
+Environment Variables Available to Job:

+You can use the following variables in your scripts as though they already exist in your environment; PBS sets them up as soon as your job starts running.

+PBS_O_WORKDIR – the absolute path of the current working directory of the qsub command.
+You must ‘cd’ to this directory if you want to work in the folder you submitted the job from.
+PBS_JOBNAME – the job name supplied by the user.
+PBS_O_HOST – the name of the host upon which the qsub command is running.
+PBS_SERVER – the hostname of the pbs_server which qsub submits the job to.
+PBS_O_QUEUE – the name of the original queue to which the job was submitted.
+PBS_ARRAYID – each member of a job array is assigned a unique identifier (see -t) PBS_ENVIRONMENT – set to PBS_BATCH to indicate the job is a batch job, or to PBS_INTERACTIVE to indicate the job is a PBS interactive job, see -I option.
+PBS_JOBID – the job identifier assigned to the job by the batch system.
+PBS_NODEFILE – the name of the file contain the list of nodes assigned to the job (for parallel and cluster systems).
+This file is particularly useful if you want to log in to remote machines for parallel debugging.
+PBS_QUEUE – the name of the queue from which the job is executed.

+PBS_JOBNAME – the job name supplied by the user.
 <h2>Monitor with qstat</h2>
 The qstat command provides the status of all jobs and queues in the cluster.
 The most useful options are:
 <ul>